nathancarter/gap-pkg-groupexplorer/to-do-list.md

 Note that if things are going quickly/smoothly, you might consider doing some of the items below before releasing the first version.

- * Add general package documentation, including:
-    * Examples
-    * Explanation that Group Explorer 3.0 can do a lot more
-    * Explanation that Group Explorer 3.0 is an external app, and bugs in that software should be filed on that repo, not this package's repo
  * Add actual test scripts.
  * Push to GitHub.
  * Ask others to check your work.